lgirma/vdtree/README.md

 * You want to build a web component library targeting various frameworks
 * JSX support
-* Translate states to target framework way of doing it
+* Translate states to target framework
 * Strong types (made using Typescript)

 ## Table of Contents